PandasThumb/pandasthumb.github.io/_posts/2024/2024-11-10--dembskiewert2.md

 There is also a large difference between the new argument and the previous specified complexity arguments.
 As I noted in the first section of this review (12 June), the new concept is not a Functional Information argument.
 The "probaability" is not the probability that a random sequence has this much <em>or more</em> of the desired trait.
 It is just the probability of this sequence.
 There is simply no discussion of how to compute a tail probability in some relevant distribution.
 Or even in some nonrelevant distribution.

 So we are left with the questions I asked, and re-asked, above.
 How does this argument work?
 What are the relevant distributions?
 What is the "sequence"?
 How does the "description" relate to some relevant probability?
 Is it a tail probability under some relevant null distribution?
+Is it a probability that ordinary evolutionary processes could achieve something?

+### A burden of proof ###

+By not explaing how their arguments work, in spite of 400+ pages of explanation, Dembski and Ewert are engaged in wish-fulfillment.
+They have "wished upon a star".
+But it is not true that, as the song claims, that if you do, "your dreams come true".
+Dembski and Ewert do not fill in the blanks, not even close.
+They do go off sideways into irreducible complexity arguments, and they do repeatedly claim that evolutionary biologists argue that natural selection will always succeed in meeting challenges.
+As the passenger pigeon about that, or the Great Auk, or the Dodo, or the Carolina Paroquet, or the mammoth.
+Or the trilobites, or the seed ferns. or the ammonites.

+It is still possible for them to answer my objections by filling in the blanks.
+Saying that this is unfair, because biologists have not outlined every last step of the evolution of a complicated biological adaptation is no ex cuse.
+I'll be happy to hear from them how their arguments actually work.
+We're waiting ...